ioneone/jfarm/README.md

 ## Development Logs

 Dev logs are available [here](https://github.com/ioneone/shining-soul-j/tree/develop/logs).
 The logs also serve as the documentation of the code base as well as references for people who want to develop games with Phaser 3 as there are not enough tutorials avaialble online.

-## Contribution

-I'm open to suggestions!
-If you find any mistake in the development logs, please kindly let me know (by making a issue or pull request).